Sabrinas Organizing

 3. Then, knead for 3 minutes on a floured surface until it looks like a smoother ball.
 Set under a tea towel for 15-20 minutes.

-4. Place the dough on a tablecloth (Affiliate Link) and sprinkle extra flour on both sides of the dough.
+4. Place the dough on a tablecloth (affiliate) and sprinkle extra flour on both sides of the dough.
 This will help prevent the gnocchi from sticking to the cloth.

 5. Get a fork and a knife.
 Cut a piece of the dough and roll it into no more than ¾ inch diameter strips.

 6. Roll the piece of gnocchi with the back of the fork, pressing down gently toward the top.
-Then let it fall onto the floured tablecloth (Affiliate Link).
+Then let it fall onto the floured tablecloth (affiliate).

 7. Repeat these steps until all the gnocchi dough is finished.
 Let sit for an hour to dry.